WellthCare

-Yes, open enrollment is the designated period when you can change your healthcare benefits plan.
-This is the most straightforward answer, but the real complexity lies in understanding how and when you can make those changes, and what options might be available beyond the traditional health plan menu your employer offers.
+Yes, you can change your healthcare benefits plan during open enrollment.
+That's the short answer.
+The real nuance is understanding how and when to make those changes—and what options might exist beyond the standard plan menu your employer shows you.

 Open enrollment is a limited window—typically once a year, lasting two to four weeks—during which you can: